 At the same time, you need (will want) to have a system in place to facilitate visibility and track your impact.

-Meaning that you need to be ready to find out whether your message and your marketing efforts are being successful in reaching out the right people.
+What that means is that you need to be ready to find out whether your message and your marketing efforts are successfully reaching the right people.

 How to measure your reach.

-Social media: It is not a secret that social media platforms are one of the most efficient channels to build an audience and bring your offer to the public.
+Social media: It’s no secret that social media platforms are one of the most efficient channels to build an audience and bring your offer to the public.

-Make sure your website allows or facilitate sharing your content on SM platforms.
-This means to include sharing options on pages that are suitable for sharing on social media.
+Make sure your website allows or facilitates sharing your content on SM platforms.
+This means including sharing options on pages that are suitable for sharing on social media.